Notes on the Geography of The West Bank: Wadi Qelt and Ein Sultan

 These pictures trace the Wadi Qelt from the Monastery of Saint George down to Jericho and the famous spring there.

-The monastery, with one of its many outliers.
+Like Mar Saba, this one has many outliers.
 The wall was built to protect against Bedouin.

 Close-up.
 Is the water source a seep, a cistern, or buckets lugged from below?